 But Wike takes no prisoners.
 It was at an honorarium by the Rivers State Professionals at the government house where the governor performed some of his recent and perhaps, worst verbal gymnastics.
 The group had come together to ask the governor to run for another term in office.
 The tiny hall on the west-wing of the government house was packed to the brim by expectant faces; some of which were members of the Rivers State Executive Council.

-Dax-George Kelly, suited in his best, had outlined the usefulness of the visit and why it is pertinent for the governor to run for another term in office.
+Enemi Alabo-George, suited in his best, had outlined the usefulness of the visit and why it is pertinent for the governor to run for another term in office.
 The governor, just minutes before, had walked into the hall to a thunderous cheer.
 He scanned the hall and declared to all that cared to listen that the All Progressive Congress has no platform in the state to dethrone him.
 The governor took several swipes at the Economic and Finacial Crimes Commission, EFCC, and the security agencies.
 He seemed to be in tune with his problems, some of which have gifted the governor sleeplessness nights.
 Yet in the midst of all the politicking, governance suffers.

 Many of the journalist and social media influencers that projected images of politicians in 2015 are again seen hunting for candidates through the front pages of national dailies and social media platforms.
 The stories are as vain as the pockets of the big men they serve.
-Some journalists are now working for the very people they sought to diminish last time.
+Some journalists are now working for the very people they sought to diminish the last time.

 Their work is hard no matter who their sponsors are.
 Starting with Nyesom wike who faces a strong opposition to his re-election bid.
 His supporters are quick to dismiss the ruling APC as an easy nut to crack but the voters are sad and angry that there has been a rapid increase in criminality and unemployment in the state.